ckachigian/scripts/README.md

 Goals of this project:
-- Deliver a projects that’s useful to the community
+- Deliver a project that’s useful to the community
 - Sharpen and enhance my scripting skills
 - For the PowerShell Scripts: ensure the scripts work well when run both synchronously and asynchronously.
 This is something I will add to the scripts over time.
 - Ensure Script output is consistent across Windows, MacOS and Linux.
 This will help for use in 3rd party systems or when needing a standard output from programmatic use, ie: APIs.
 This should also reduce the need for output manipulation.